-PHRF-NB ratings are set by the RC.
+PHRF-NB ratings are set by the Rating Committee (RC).
 The RC reviews boat data, race results and boat modifications to name a few to determine a boats rating.
-We will initially set a boats 'base handicap' and then apply adjustments for modifications.
-In this way, if/when a sister ship requests a rating the process is to apply adjustments for the particular boats modifications.
+We, PHRF-NB, will initially set a boats 'base handicap' and then apply adjustments for modifications.
+For a new boat to PHRF-NB, the RC will look for a boat as similar as possible to the boat being rated, consider VPP data and other PHRF regions/ratings systems to establish a "Provisional Rating".
+After a year of racing results, which can be reviewed, the RC will adjust as necessary and issue the Rating Certificate.
+In this way, if/when a sister ship requests a rating the process is to apply adjustments for the particular boat's modifications.
 The RC encourages all applicants to provide as much and as accurate data as possible.
 Including all reported sail measurements (Main sail, Largest Jib/Genoa, Largest Spinnaker and Code 0 or Reaching Headsail).